 Deadline: Applications for this two-year program are accepted every other year, and the 2021 cohort begins this August.
 In 2020, applications were due in December.

 The funding is intended to enable its recipients to focus on their craft for the year.
 Your 15-18 page writing sample will be the bedrock of your application.

 Deadline: The deadline is usually in the fall; in 2020, it was November 20.

 You must have five years of full-time media experience under your belt to apply.
 Also noteworthy: 12 of the 24 fellows will be international journalists, so non-U.S. citizens should definitely consider this opportunity.

 Deadline: The deadline for international candidates is generally in early December (this cycle’s was December 1, 2020), while U.S. candidates can generally apply until late January (January 31, 2021).
 Keep an eye out for more information on when 2022-2023 Nieman Fellowships applications open.

 Applicants are asked to submit an outline of their novel-in-progress, as well as the first 50 pages of their manuscript (so if your novel is still in idea form, take advantage of NaNoWriMo and get cracking).
-If you have more than one novel in the works, you are welcome to submit multiple manuscripts as separate entries.
-A small entry fee is required to accompany each submission.
+If you have more than one novel in the works, you’re welcome to submit multiple manuscripts as separate entries.
+An entry fee of $30 is required to accompany each submission.

-The Hodder is unique as far as campus-based fellowship programs are concerned: Fellows are not required to teach or even interact with campus life if they don’t want to.
-The Lewis Center looks for writers who are a crucial moment in their career when they will greatly benefit from time away from busy lives.
+The Hodder is unique, as far as campus-based writer fellowship programs are concerned: Fellows are not required to teach or even interact with campus life if they don’t want to.
+The Lewis Center looks for writers who are at a crucial moment in their career, where they’ll greatly benefit from time away from busy lives.

 Any journalists (staff writers or freelancers) outside of the U.S. who wish to report from their home country are invited to apply, especially women or journalists from developing countries.

 The main goal of the fellowship is to complete or make significant progress on a manuscript.
 The Stegner is open to any interested writer, regardless of age or nationality, and pays a living stipend of $43,000 per academic year, in addition to tuition and health insurance.
 Applicants cannot be enrolled in a degree program at the same time as their fellowship.

 If delving into American history through your writing is your dream, this one’s for you.
-This nine-month residency at Washington College in Chestertown, Maryland is open to both scholars and non-academic writers whose work focuses on “the history or legacy of the American Revolution and the nation’s founding ideas.”
+This nine-month residency at Washington College in Chestertown, Md. is open to both scholars and non-academic writers whose work focuses on “the history or legacy of the U.S. founding era and the nation’s founding ideas.”

-Fellows receive $50,000 for the academic year.
-Five fellowships are awarded each year, and interestingly, the fellowship is open to any U.S. citizen with five years of professional journalism experience under their belt, even if they have never reported on the environment.
+Fellows receive $71,000 for the academic year.
+Five writing fellowships are awarded each year, and the fellowship is open to any U.S. citizen with five years of professional journalism experience under their belt, even if they have never reported on the environment.

-Deadline: The application deadline is generally early March.
+Deadline: The application deadline is March 1, annually.

 This fellowship is for applicants with an MFA or PhD in creative writing who have no published books or only one full-length collection published by the application deadline.
-The Institute awards up to five fellowships (usually two fiction, two poetry, and one to a graduate of the MFA program in creative writing).
+The Institute typically internationally awards two fiction fellowships and two poetry fellowships, and one third-year MFA fellowship to a current student.

 Deadline: The application period is generally open in the winter, with a deadline set at March 1.

-This program offers four fellowships at CUNY’s Graduate Center.
-These fellowships run for an academic year and include a $60,000 stipend in addition to writing space and research facility access.
+This program offers four writing fellowships at CUNY’s Graduate Center.
+These fellowships run for an academic year and include a $72,000 stipend, in addition to writing space and research facility access.